ServerEngine REST API

 Encoding

-Base64 encode “username:password” for Authorization header
+Base64 encode credentials for the header

 Request Parameters